- Julian Talbot

 This is an example of a risk management procedure:

 The Excel Spreadsheet that I used to create the process flow in Figure 2:

 And just in case you need it, a procedure on how to create a procedure (yes, it's all a bit circular but there you go anyway):

 You can also download a risk register and other templates from the DOWNLOADS menu.

-I'm about to publish a free short course on 'How to develop, communicate, and apply a risk management procedure' so if you'd like to know more about it, just subscribe to my occasional emails and I'll let you know when it's ready.
-If you've got an idea for a short course on risk management or would like to see a particular topic covered in the RM Procedure course, now is you chance to influence that by sending me an email.
+I'm about to publish a short course on 'How to develop, communicate, and apply a risk management procedure', so if you'd like to know more about it, just subscribe to my occasional emails, and I'll let you know when it's ready.

 This article and the attached templates are just examples of risk management procedures.
-And procedure is only a small part of a risk management framework.
-Other elements can include policies, forms, codes of practice, or any variety of management elements.
+And the procedure is only a small part of a risk management framework.
+Other elements can include policies, forms, codes of practice, or various management elements.
 The best place to start for a template is with your own organization's templates and modify them accordingly.
-I've also chosen to use ISO31000 Risk Management Guidelines because it is the internationally recognized standard, endorsed by 162 (at last count) countries.
-But there are plenty of others, and if you want to start from scratch that is fine also.
-I tend to prefer ISO31000 though because if I should ever have to explain myself in a court of law, I'd prefer not to explain in detail why I created an new process rather than follow the international standard.
+I've also chosen to use ISO31000 Risk Management Guidelines because it is the internationally recognized standard endorsed by 162 (at last count) countries.
+But there are plenty of others, and if you want to start from scratch, that is fine.
+I tend to prefer ISO31000 because if I should ever have to explain myself in a court of law, I'd prefer not to explain in detail why I created a new process rather than follow the international standard.
 I think you can see where I'm coming from with that.